UMDLARS/cctf_pack/README.md

 	- `pack_name` - This should contain the name of the pack.
 Can be anything.
 Currently I don't think it is used for anything.
 	- `src_name` - This should be the name of the source file.
 (NOTE: this should be removed in the next version.)
 - `src/` -- This directory should contain whatever code you would like all players to receive.
-	- This directory should be a git repository. (possibly empty) (i.e. run `git init`; we can't do that because this repository is also version controlled.)

 ## Questions?